 - that the legislation also supports a number of other key aims that are considered vitally important that should be principle aims for everyone involved in licensing work. - 1.16 Where no relevant representations are received, it is the duty of the Licensing Authority to grant the licence subject only to conditions consistent with the operating schedule and the mandatory conditions under the Act using the general principles contained within the revised guidance (s.182 para.
 1.16). - 1.17 This Statement of Licensing Policy does not undermine the right of any individual to apply under the terms of the Act for a variety of permissions and have any such application considered on its individual merits (s.
 182 para.
 14.10).
-This Statement of Licensing Policy does not override the right of any person to make representations in respect of an application or seek review of a licence or certificate, where provision has been made for them to do so within the Act (s.182 14.11). - 1.18 Our policy is intended to facilitate a broad range of entertainment provision by a wide cross section of the community and will take care to avoid any indirect or disproportionate costs or make any requirement that might be considered a 'blanket policy. - 1.19 A cumulative impact zone is an area where the number or density of licensed premises is shown to cause problems such as crime, nuisance, or anti-social behaviour.
-In such areas, new licence applications are more likely to be refused unless the applicant can show they will not add to the existing issues - Licensing Authority has not published a Cumulative Impact Assessment under section 5A of the Licensing Act 2003.
+This Statement of Licensing Policy does not override the right of any person to make representations in respect of an application or seek review of a licence or certificate, where provision has been made for them to do so within the Act (s.182 14.11). - 1.18 Our policy is intended to facilitate a broad range of entertainment provision by a wide cross section of the community and will take care to avoid any indirect or disproportionate costs or make any requirement that might be considered a 'blanket policy. - 1.19 The Licensing Authority has not published a Cumulative Impact Assessment under section 5A of the Licensing Act 2003.
 This position is reviewed regularly in consultation with Essex Police and other responsible authorities and may be reconsidered if there is sufficient evidence that the number or density of licensed premises is undermining the licensing objectives. - 1.20 This Policy Statement takes effect on 31st January 2021 and will remain in force for a period of not more than 5 years from that date.
 This policy may be reviewed at any time during this period.